effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = id₁ true
 ```

-You can even interleave implicit and expicit arguments and partial applications (and so full ones as well) will still be inferrable:
+You can even interleave implicit and explicit arguments and partial applications (and so full ones as well) will still be inferrable:

 ```agda
   const = λ {A : Set} (x : A) {B : Set} (y : B) -> x